ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

                 "expression"
             ]
         },
-        # Changing validation to characterization as a list of enums within the purpose property:
+        # Replacing the enum "validation" by the enum "characterization" in the list of enums of the "purpose" property:
         "purpose":{
             "title": "Purpose",
             "description": "The purpose of the genetic modification.",